GraphicArtQuest/auth-express-mysql/README.md

 -   `npm run debug:watch`: Same as the `debug` script, but with Jest in watch mode

 All commits must follow the [GraphicArtQuest Common Commit Guidance][gaq common commit]. _This specification is inspired by and supersedes the [Angular Commit Message](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#commit)._ This project has no custom scopes.

+## Credits

+Many thanks to [Charles Hill](https://github.com/chill117) and his [express-mysql-session](https://github.com/chill117/express-mysql-session) package. `auth-express-mysql` is not a fork of `express-mysql-session`, but it would not exist without Charles's work to study and iterate on.

 ## License